BingxinLiu/cse532s/lab3/ReadMe.txt

 - In this lab, I find that the ACE frame help me to simplify the design of the program.
 But I also find that it is complicated.
 I have to take care of each step of my program, otherwise the frame will do something I didn't expect.

 - It is a good idea to print a lot to find the bug.

+- ACE is a wonderful frame but we should take much care about resources releasing and the time stop and close the event handler.

 =====================================================================================